jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Rights of appeal**

 ### 424 Rights of appeal
-(1) Where any other section of this Act provides that any person has a right of appeal under this section against a decision in respect of that person, that person may appeal to a District Court against that decision in accordance with this Part.
+(1) Where any other section of this Act provides that any person has a right of appeal under this section against a decision in respect of that person, that person may appeal to the District Court against that decision in accordance with this Part.
 (2) It is hereby declared that the exercise of any power conferred on the Director by any section that confers a right of appeal of the kind referred to in subsection (1) is, except where that section specifies that the right of appeal applies to a particular decision or decisions, a decision in respect of a person within the meaning of that section and may be appealed against under this section.
 (3) The owner of a ship, offshore installation, pipeline, maritime product, marine protection product, or other real or personal property shall, for the purposes of exercising a right of appeal under this section, be the person who is the owner of the ship, offshore installation, pipeline, maritime product, marine protection product, or other real or personal property for the purposes of that Part which contains the section giving rise to the right of appeal.